CanTalat-Yakan/3DEngine/README.md

 - Per-behavior static classes with stage entry points that call your methods (static or per-entity loops for instance methods).
-- A `GeneratedBehaviorsPlugin` that registers those systems into the app.
+- A `BehaviorsPlugin` that registers those systems into the app.

-`DefaultPlugins` includes `GeneratedBehaviorsPlugin`, so behaviors are picked up automatically at build time—no manual registration required.
+`DefaultPlugins` includes `BehaviorsPlugin`, so behaviors are picked up automatically at build time—no manual registration required.

 ### FAQ